 Cinema Foyer, Skrunda-1; This vast complex of 1,072 hectares had a cinema, nightclub, it’s own hospital and a school to cater for its 5,000 inhabitants.
 After the collapse of the Soviet Union Skrunda-1 closed and the last members of the Red Army left in 1998.
 In 2010 the town was sold for private development but still stands empty today.

 Biruta Gustovska (b.
-1935) Biruta was born in Limbaži, Vidzeme in 1935; she remembers that during the war her family hid fugitives.
-Biruta recalls how the Germans soldiers were very polite and well mannered while the Russian army personnel were poorly educated and rude.
-“After the war the Russians took everything and turned our farm into a Kolkhozy (collective farm), which they named Rainbow.
-We had no freedom and people were always watching and reporting to the authorities, so you had to be careful.
-We didn’t celebrate Christmas as there was a fear we would be reported”.
-Following the Russian Revolution,celebrating Christmas was discouraged and it would be a serious matter if a public official were caught partaking in the practice.
+1935) Biruta was born in Limbaži, Vidzeme, in 1935.
+She remembers her family hiding fugitives during the war.
+She recalls the German soldiers as polite and well-mannered, in contrast to the Russian army personnel, whom she describes as poorly educated and often rude.
+“After the war, the Russians took everything and turned our farm into a Kolkhoz, which they named Rainbow.
+We had no freedom—people were always watching and reporting to the authorities, so you had to be careful.
+We didn’t celebrate Christmas because we feared being reported.”
+After the Russian Revolution, Christmas celebrations were discouraged, and for public officials, participating could have serious consequences.

 Zofija Guravska (b.
-1922); “Hanging in my wardrobe is the dress I want to be buried in” says Zofija.
-She lives alone with her pet dog and keeps a small vegetable garden and some hens.
-The house she lives in belonged to her parents and she has lived here all her life.
-Her husband died twenty five years ago and they had been married for thirty two years.
-Her friends and family have been encouraging her to leave and live in a modern apartment but she refuses; “my parents, two brothers and my husband all died in this house so why should I move.
-I have lived here all my life and I know I haven’t much time left.
-What they don’t understand is I would much prefer to die in my home than somewhere strange.
-I have only gone outside the district once and that was to travel to Riga when I was a schoolgirl”.
+1922); “Hanging in my wardrobe is the dress I want to be buried in,” says Zofija.
+She lives alone with her dog, tending a small vegetable garden and a few hens.
+The house belonged to her parents, and she has lived in it her entire life.
+Her husband died twenty-five years ago after thirty-two years of marriage.
+Though friends and family urge her to move to a modern apartment, she refuses.
+“My parents, two brothers, and my husband all died in this house—so why should I leave?
+I’ve lived here all my life and I know I haven’t much time left.
+What they don’t understand is that I’d much rather die in my own home than somewhere unfamiliar.
+I’ve only left the district once, and that was to visit Riga as a schoolgirl.